Tour Code: 8962P43

 Duration: 6 days

-This tour provides great sights and lots of off the beaten track adventures.
+This 6-day tour of Ireland's highlights provides great sights and lots of off the beaten track adventures covering the Emerald Isle from Dublin all the way up to Northern Ireland and back.
 Mix with the local characters that make this tour a truly brilliant insight into Ireland, the people, and the Irish legends.
-You'll visit Belfast, Giant's Causeway, historic Derry, the Cliffs of Moher, the Dingle Peninsula, The Ring of Kerry, kiss the magical Blarney Stone in Cork, Guinness Brewery and much more.
+You'll visit Belfast, Giant's Causeway, Carrick-a-Rede rope bridge, historic Derry, the Cliffs of Moher, the Dingle Peninsula and The Ring of Kerry, kiss the magical Blarney Stone in Cork, enjoy a taste of 'black gold' at the Guinness Storehouse, and much more.

 Day 1: Dublin-Belfast

 Depart Dublin and make the first stop at Monasterboice.
 You can take a world famous Black Taxi tour (own expense) to view the Peace Wall and political murals.
-Your driver will show you highlights of the city including City Hall, Queen's University, Albert's Clock, Botanic Gardens and much more.
-Overnight stay in Belfast.
+Your driver will show you highlights of the city including City Hall, Queen's University, Albert's Clock, Botanic Gardens, and much more.